I tried running and comparing time series foundation models on DGX Spark

 print(quantiles_list[0].shape) # torch.Size([1, 96, 3])

-One thing to be careful about: predict_quantiles in chronos-forecasting>=2.2 has completely revamped argument names, input shapes, and return values, so directly copying from older articles or official examples won't work.
+One thing to be careful about is that chronos-forecasting>=2.2 has completely revamped the argument names, input shape, and return values of predict_quantiles, so copy-pasting from older articles or official examples is unlikely to work without modification.

 Trying TimesFM 2.5

 The one thing to watch out for with TimesFM 2.5 is that the timesfm==1.3.0 distributed on PyPI does not yet include the TimesFM 2.5 API.
 The Hugging Face model card also explicitly states "pip install from PyPI coming soon.
-At this point, please git clone," meaning a source install from the GitHub HEAD is the only option for now.
-Since it's installed with --no-deps, safetensors must be specified separately.
+At this point, please git clone," so for now there is no choice but to install from GitHub HEAD.
+Since we install with --no-deps, we specify safetensors separately.

 uv pip install --index-url https://download.pytorch.org/whl/cu130 \